lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 image: jellybeans.png
 ---

 _As analytics professionals, we frequently summarize the state of the business with metrics that measure some aspect of its performance.
 We check these metrics every day, week, or month, and try to understand what changed them.
 Often we inspect a few familiar subgroups (maybe your customer regions, or demographics) to understand how much each group contributed to the change.
-This pattern is so common and so useful that it's worth noting some general-purpose decompositions that we can use when we come across this problem._
+This pattern is so common and so useful that it's worth noting some general-purpose decompositions that we can use when we come across this problem.
+This initial perspective helps us gather the intuition to decide if and what statistical or causal analysis we'll do next._

 # What's happening to my sales